a-kramer/ode_rmhmc/README.md

 =====

-All files not mentioned here have been used to process the results and need not be investigated but are provided for the curious.
+All files not mentioned here have been used to process the results and need not necessarily be investigated but are provided nevertheless for the curious.